-Contact: Neil Schroeder, neilschroeder11@gamail.com 503-628-2344; Mike Howell, mike.htf@gmail.com 503-936-3902 www.fs.fed.us/pnw
+Contact: Neil Schroeder, neilschroeder11@gmail.com 503-628-2344; Mike Howell, mike.htf@gmail.com 503-936-3902 www.fs.usda.gov/research/pnw

-OWC is an all-volunteer organization founded in 1981 to provide marketing help and knowledge for members as well as encouraging peer communication among owned small woodland owners.
+OWC is an all-volunteer organization founded in 1981 to provide marketing help and knowledge for members, as well as encouraging peer communication among small woodland owners.
 In addition, it markets some of the products from those woodlands to add value for cooperative farms.